-Guam is that tiny dot in the Pacific where a flight from Spain feels endless, so the last thing you want when you land is to struggle with a SIM in a language you don't understand.
-With an eSIM for Guam activated before leaving home, you'll arrive in Hagåtña with data working from the first minute, no airport queues or frightening roaming bills.
+Guam is that tiny speck in the Pacific where a flight from Spain feels endless, so the last thing you want when you land is to struggle with a SIM card in a language you don't understand.
+With a Guam eSIM activated before you leave home, you'll arrive in Hagåtña with data working from the first minute, no airport queues or scary roaming bills.

 Does an eSIM work in Guam?

 Yes.
-Guam is a U.S. territory in Oceania with 4G LTE networks and 5G coverage in tourist areas, so a travel eSIM works just as well as a physical SIM.
-You only need a compatible phone and to activate the plan before takeoff; upon landing, the connection will automatically connect.
+Guam is a US territory in Oceania with 4G LTE networks and 5G coverage in tourist areas, so a travel eSIM works just as well as a physical SIM.
+You just need a compatible phone and activate the plan before you take off; when you land, the connection will pick up automatically.

-Keep in mind a detail about Guam: as it's U.S. soil, it uses the +1 (671) prefix and American-style plugs.
-Data doesn't depend on the plug, of course, but it's a reminder that here you operate within the U.S. ecosystem, not the European one.
+Keep in mind a detail about Guam: as it's US soil, it uses the +1 (671) prefix and American type plug.
+Data doesn't depend on the plug, of course, but it's a reminder that here you operate within the US ecosystem, not the European one.

 Coverage and local operators

-The Guam market is small but well-covered on the west coast, where Tumon hotels and the capital are concentrated.
+Guam's market is small but well-covered on the west coast, where Tumon's hotels and the capital are concentrated.
 The three operators supporting the network are GTA (GTA TeleGuam), Docomo Pacific, and IT&E. A good travel eSIM relies on the operator with the best footprint to give you a stable signal without you having to choose.

 Where you'll notice the difference is outside the tourist belt: the island's interior and the more rural south have areas with irregular coverage.
-In Tumon, Tamuning, and Antonio B. Won Pat International Airport (GUM), you'll have 4G/5G without a problem; on hidden beaches or hiking trails, the signal may drop to slower data.
-This is normal on a 540 square kilometer island.
+In Tumon, Tamuning, and Antonio B. Won Pat International Airport (GUM), you'll have 4G/5G without a problem; on hidden beaches or hiking trails, the signal might drop to slower data.
+This is normal on an island of 540 square kilometers.

 If your Pacific itinerary includes more stops, you might be interested in a regional or global eSIM instead of a country-specific one.
-Compare options in our eSIM vs. local SIM comparison to decide based on your itinerary.
+Before deciding, take a look at our comparison of international SIM vs. eSIM to see which format best fits your itinerary.

 How many GB do you really need?

 The million-dollar question.
-For a typical one or two-week trip to Guam, using maps, messaging, some social media, and uploading beach photos, most travelers are comfortable with 5 to 10 GB.
-If you plan to make long video calls or work remotely, increase it to 15-20 GB to be safe.
+For a typical one or two-week trip to Guam, with map usage, messaging, some social media, and uploading beach photos, most travelers are comfortable with between 5 and 10 GB.
+If you plan to make long video calls or telework, increase to 15-20 GB to be safe.

 - Short getaway (5-7 days): 3-5 GB if you use hotel Wi-Fi at night.

-- Nomad or remote work: 20 GB or more, or better yet, a renewable plan.
+- Nomad or telework: 20 GB or more, or better yet, a renewable plan.

 A trick: activate your hotel Wi-Fi for large downloads and photo backups, and reserve your eSIM data for when you're out exploring.
 This way, a modest plan goes much further than it seems.